Not just for cowboys: Line dancing in Germany – DW – 05/03/2023

 Line dance, German-style — in organized societies

-Germany now has quite a few line dance clubs and societies, but the exact number is unknown.
+Germany now has numerous dance clubs and societies, but the exact number is unknown.
 A few are registered with the BfCW, but by no means all of them.

 "Line Dance has grown in popularity in recent years.
 There are more groups and more dance schools offering this style, says Doro Weber.
 She and Gabi Streckert teach line dance with the Ruhr Town Dancers of the TSV Herdecke dance society in the Ruhr region.
 Since the group's founding in 2017, the Ruhr Town Dancers have learned more than 100 dances.
 The experienced dancers now need only about half an hour to learn new choreographies.